canon

 The framework setting compounds this.
 Teams declare their design framework during onboarding — Material Design, Carbon, Fluent, Human Interface Guidelines, or none — and every AI suggestion generated from that point forward uses the right vocabulary and pattern conventions for that system.
 A Button/Primary in a Material system has different usage expectations than the same component in Carbon.
 The AI should know the difference, and now it does.

 Two features address the documentation lifecycle problem most tools ignore.
 Stale detection fingerprints a component's structure at the moment it's documented and compares it on every subsequent open, surfacing a warning when the component has changed and the docs haven't caught up.
-Handoff readiness status gives every annotation frame a visible state: Draft, In Review, or Ready for Handoff.
+Status gives every component a visible state: Draft, In Review, Ready for Handoff, or Deprecated.
 When a component marked Ready gets updated, canon automatically reverts it to Draft.
 A developer can't be misled by documentation that looks current but isn't.

 The thumbnail badge places a coverage indicator on the file's cover frame so anyone browsing a team's Figma home can see the state of the system before opening it.
 The design is a tick-mark dial — a ghost ring with a single mark tracking coverage around the circumference.
 One metric, no decoration.
 The color shifts across three thresholds as coverage improves.